Carreau/jupyter-book/keyboardshortcut.md

 < undefined
 ```

-To see the list of availlable actions:
+To see the list of available actions, you can issue the following in the developper console:

 ```javascript
 > $.map(